timvandam/steam-inventory-iterator/README.md

 ## Errors
 There are several error classes. `SteamInventoryIterator` can yield numerous non-fatal errors.

-Fatal errors are thrown instead of yielded, and extend the `FatalError` class.
+Fatal errors are thrown instead of yielded, and extend the [`FatalError`](./src/errors.ts) class.

 All errors can be found in [errors.ts](./src/errors.ts).
 They can be imported just like everything else.

+## Rate Limits
+Steam rate limits requests.
+Once you've reached the limit you will start receiving [`RateLimitError`](./src/errors.ts) objects.
+By default receiving such an error will trigger a 5-second timeout.
+You can modify the timeout duration by changing `RateLimitError.timeout`.